Broiler Chicken

 We actively pursue innovation to optimize the comfort of animals in our care.
 Some examples:

-- Cargill is testing new feed formulation technology that improves digestibility and reduces the excretion of unused proteins that can break down to ammonia and adversely impact the health and condition of birds’ feet.
+- Cargill is testing new feed formulation technology that improves digestibility and reduces the excretion of unused proteins that can break down ammonia and adversely impact the health and condition of birds’ feet.